MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-create-certificates.md

 1. In the Certificate Templates console, right-click **User** and select **Duplicate Template**.

    >[!WARNING]
    >Do not select **Apply** or **OK** at any time prior to step 10.
-If you select these buttons before entering ALL parameters, many choices become fixed and no longer editable.
-For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_shows in the Provider Category field, it becomes disabled, preventing any further change.
+Some choices can only be configured at template creation, if you select these buttons before entering ALL parameters you cannot change them.
+For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_ shows in the Provider Category field, it becomes disabled, preventing any further change.
 The only alternative is to delete the template and recreate it.

 1. In the Properties of New Template dialog box, on the **General** tab, complete the following steps: